NoorFatimaAfzal/Bytewise-fellowship/README.md

     pip install -r requirements.txt
     ```

     Create a `requirements.txt` file with the following content:

     ```plaintext
     streamlit
     pandas
-    scikit-learn
-    plotly
     matplotlib
-    seaborn
     ```

 ## Usage

+1. Place your `netflix_data.csv` file in the project directory.
-1. Run the Streamlit app:
+2. Run the Streamlit app:

     ```sh
     streamlit run app.py
     ```

-2. Access the app in your web browser at `http://localhost:8501`.
+3. Access the app in your web browser at `http://localhost:8501`.

 ## How to Use the App

-1. **Medal Tally Analysis**:
+1. **Movies Less than 60 Minutes**:
+    - Select this option to view movies with a duration of less than 60 minutes.

+2. **Movie Duration Scatter Plot**:
+    - Choose this option to see a scatter plot of movie durations by release year, with different colors representing genres.

+3. **Genre Analysis**:
-    - Select an option from the sidebar to view medal tally analysis by year and country.
+    - Select a genre from the dropdown to filter movies by genre.
+You can also view all genres.

-2. **Overall Analysis**:
-    - View key statistics and trends in the Olympics, including participating nations, events, and athletes over time.

-3. **Country Wise Analysis**:
+4. **Country Analysis**:
-    - Choose a country from the sidebar to see its performance over the years, including medal tally and event performance.
+    - Select a country from the dropdown to filter movies by country.
+You can also view movies from all countries.

-4. **Athlete Wise Analysis**:
-    - Explore athlete data, including age distribution, successful athletes by sport, and height vs. weight statistics.

-5. **Netflix Movie Filtering**:
-    - Filter movies based on their duration and genre.
-Select a genre to view movie names and descriptions.
+5. **Type of Movies**:
+    - Choose a type of movie from the dropdown to filter by type (e.g., movie, series).
+You can also view all types.

 ## Contributing

 Feel free to fork the repository and submit pull requests.
-Please ensure your contributions are well-documented and tested.
+Please ensure that your contributions are well-documented and tested.

 ## Contact